DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Experiments

 \subsection{Ablation Study}

 We carry out ablation studies on the design of our methods in Figure~\ref{fig:ablation}.
 We are mainly interested in the generative Gaussian splatting training, given that mesh fine-tuning has been well explored in previous methods~\citep{tang2023delicate,lin2023magic3d}.
 Specifically, we perform ablation on three aspects of our method: \textbf{1)} Periodical densification of 3D Gaussians. \textbf{2)} Linear annealing of timestep $t$ for SDS loss. \textbf{3)} Effect of the reference view loss $\mathcal L_\text{Ref}$.
-Our findings reveal that the omission of any of these design elements results in a degradation of the quality of the models generated in the first stage.
+Our findings reveal that omission of any design elements results in a degradation of the generated model quality.
 Specifically, the final Gaussians exhibit increased blurriness and inaccuracies, which further affects the second fine-tuning stage.